-- 8. While running the engine at a low idle, retract and extend the crawler extension cylinders to remove air from the cylinders in the following manner: - a.
-Extend cylinders 50% out (44"), pause for 2-4 seconds before changing direction, then fully retract.
+- Install bleed line shut off valves into the test ports on the swing pump and utilize them to bleed the air once you have started the engine at a low idle. - 6.
+While running the engine at a low idle retract and extend the counterweight pin puller ten times to remove air from the cylinder. - 7.
+While running the engine at low engine idle, park and un-park Drum 4 and Drum 2 (if equipped with a pawl) to operate the pawl cylinders a total of 10 times. - 8.
+While running the engine at a low idle, retract and extend the gantry cylinders to remove air from the cylinders in the following manner: - Extend cylinders 50% out 229 mm (9"), pause for 2-4 seconds before changing direction, then fully retract.
 Pause for 2-4 seconds.
-Repeat. - b.
-Extend cylinders 75% out (65"), pause for 2-4 seconds before changing direction, then fully retract.
+Repeat. - Extend cylinders 75% out 330 mm (13"), pause for 2-4 seconds before changing direction, then fully retract.
 Pause for 2-4 seconds.
 Repeat. - c.
 Extend cylinders 100% out, pause for 2-4 seconds before changing direction, then fully retract.
-Repeat four times. - 9.
+Repeat four times. - NOTE: Remove the pin and support the cylinders to prevent them from striking anything during operation. - 9.
 While running the engine at a low idle speed, bleed the air out of drums 1, 2, 3 (if equipped), and 4 in the following manner: - a.
 Ramp the handle command from 0% to 25% (hoist up) and hold for 15 seconds then ramp to 100% and hold for 30 seconds. - b.
 Ramp from 100% hoist up and then down to 0%. - c.
 Ramp the handle command from 0% to 25% (hoist down) and hold for 15 seconds, then ramp to 100% and hold for 30 seconds. - d.
-Ramp from 100% hoist up and then down to 0%. - Repeat steps a-d three times.

-NOTE: This step will be done as the machine is being driven out to test.
+Ramp from 100% hoist up and then down to 0%. - e.
+Repeat steps a-d three times. - NOTE: This step will be done as the machine is being driven out to test.
 When you are first moving the machine out of the building, follow these steps to ensure that all air is bled from the circuit.

-NOTE: Depending on how the machine is parked in the building, you may start by driving forward or in reverse.

-- 10. While running the engine at a low idle speed, bleed the air out of the travel motors in the following manner: - a.
+- NOTE: Depending on how the machine is parked in the building, you may start by driving forward or in reverse. - 10.
+While running the engine at a low idle speed, bleed the air out of the travel motors in the following manner: - a.
 Ramp the handle from 0 to 100% command and run the tracks so that the tumbler rotates minimally twice. - b.
 Ramp the command down to 0% and repeat step a only in the opposite direction. - 11.
 Check for hydraulic leaks and correct any that are found. - 12.
 Stop the engine and fill the hydraulic tank to the proper level.